 Breast Tenderness & Heavy/Full-Feeling Breasts

 During (early) pregnancy, women’s hormone levels are constantly changing.
-This can cause a woman’s breasts to feel sore, swollen, tingly and full.
+This, alongside the increased blood flow, can cause a woman’s breasts to feel sore, swollen, tingly and full.
 The area around the nipples, called the areola, may also darken.

 Lower Back Pain